filecoin-project/devgrants/Program Resources/Open Grants README.md

 - **Retrieval**: For projects focused on retrieval solutions for Filecoin.
 Such as tools that optimize retrieval services, and enhance user experiences in the wider retrieval ecosystem.

-- **FVM**: Projects may include rollups, staking protocols, and other strategic integrations of Filecoin with both new and existing tools or protocols.
+- **FVM**: Projects may include rollups, leasing protocols, and other strategic integrations of Filecoin with both new and existing tools or protocols.

 Note: The Devgrants program will prioritize funding that enhances functionality for Filecoin Network while de-emphasizing funding for projects that are exclusively IPFS, libp2p, and other stacks we may have previously supported.
 Look out for opportunities to apply for IPFS-focused grants at [ipfs/devgrants](https://github.com/ipfs/devgrants).